Deutschland 83 – TV Series Review

 Reality: Rainer Rupp

-In 1993, Rupp was finally caught and received a twelve year prison sentence.
+In 1993, Germany finally caught Rupp, and he received a twelve year prison sentence.

 Deutschland 83: My Verdict